marked-gil/the-million-euro-quiz/README.md

     |  | Keyboard accessibility are disabled and enabled when necessary on specific interactions on the page | Yes |
     |  | The site can be fully accessed with keyboard alone. | Yes |

+    * Important:
+        * By default, MacOS/OX S and Safari browser are not configured to allow the use of Tab in navigating a website.
+To solve this, follow the steps prescribed in this link: [Configure MacOS & Safari for Keyboard Accessibility](https://www.webassign.net/manual/student_guide/t_a_osx_tab_config.htm).
+        * By default, Firefox browser does not allow keyboard focus on links.
+To solve this issue, check this solution from stackoverflow: [Allow Keyboard Focus on Links in Firefox](https://stackoverflow.com/questions/11704828/how-to-allow-keyboard-focus-of-links-in-firefox#:~:text=the%20accepted%20answer%3A-,In%20Firefox%2C%20type%20%22about%3Aconfig%22%20in%20the%20URL,and%20set%20it%20to%207.).
 ### **Links/Buttons Functionality Testing**
 * All the links and buttons of the site were manually tested on different browsers (Chrome, Firefox, Microsoft Edge, and Safari) and are confirmed to be working as shown in the table below: